 The City of Spokane launched a program in May 2016 to replace all the remaining lead service lines in the City's water system.
 The work is being done by City crews at no cost to the homeowner.

-As of June 2017, 177 of 486 lead services lines have been replaced.
-Work is continuing on the remaining 309 lead service lines and Water Department officials expect to complete the replacement program over the next two to three years.
+As of June 2018, 441 of 486 lead services lines have been replaced.
+Work is continuing on the remaining 45 lead service lines, and Water Department officials expect to complete the replacement program this summer.
+The lead pipes have been replaced with copper pipe.

-"Removing the lead connections in our system just makes sense," Mayor David Condon said about the program.
-"Protecting public health has to be the priority, and we're taking a sensible action to reduce health risks for some residents."
+"Removing the lead connections in our system just made sense," Mayor David Condon said about the program.
+"Protecting public health has to be the priority, and this program has provided sensible action to reduce health risks for some residents."

 Letters have been sent to property owners and tenants at residences with lead service connections.
 Water Department staff will coordinate with homeowners to get access to the meter and ensure that all lead material is found and replaced.
 There is no cost to the homeowner.